[Last updated November 26, 2018]

 If you are a copyright owner or an agent thereof and believe that any User submission or other content infringes upon your copyrights, you may submit a notification pursuant to the Digital Millennium Copyright Act (“DMCA”) by providing our Copyright Agent with the following information in writing (see 17 U.S.C 512(c)(3) for further detail):

-The American Institute of Architects’ designated Copyright Agent to receive notifications of claimed infringement is: Meghan Edwards, email: email@example.com.
+AIA New York and Center for Architecture’s designated Copyright Agent to receive notifications of claimed infringement is: Meghan Edwards, email: firstname.lastname@example.org.
 For clarity, only DMCA notices should go to the Copyright Agent.
 You acknowledge that if you fail to comply with all of the requirements of this Section 5(D), your DMCA notice may not be valid.

 Counter-Notice.
 If you believe that your User Submission that was removed (or to which access was disabled) is not infringing, or that you have the authorization from the copyright owner, the copyright owner’s agent, or pursuant to the law, to post and use the content in your User Submission, you may send a counter-notice containing the following information to the Copyright Agent: